|Simple pan seared salmon is drizzled with a sauce of honey, ginger, soy and hot sauce or wasabi, adding just a bit of heat and lots of flavor.|

 I love it all - shrimp, oysters, blue crab, and I'm a big fish fan - just about any kind out there in the Gulf.
 White trout, speckled trout, redfish, mackerel, snapper, red drum, grouper, even good ole Biloxi Bacon, are just some of the fish that are found here, and frankly most of us from here were just about weaned on it from birth!
 It's a natural part of our diet and fresh from the Gulf there is no comparison to frozen imported seafood.
 Remember to always flip over your frozen seafood packages and look on the lower bottom of the back of the bag or box for country of origin, and spend a little more to buy packages marked as a product of the U.S.A.

 Salmon is loaded with healthy Omega-3 fatty acids that benefit your heart, can lower the bad cholesterol while raising the good, helps your brain work better, contains Vitamins A, B and D, and is a good source of calcium and minerals.
 It tastes great without much enhancement other than salt, pepper and maybe a little lemon, but a drizzle of sauce is a nice change of pace too.
-This soy sauce, honey and ginger with wasabi drizzle is a perfect blend for pan seared salmon.
-Stop by and check out my baked salmon with a brown sugar citrus glaze too!
+This soy sauce, honey and ginger is a perfect blend for pan seared salmon.
+Stop by and check out my baked salmon with a brown sugar citrus glaze too.
+Oh my goodness is that good too!

-Recipe: Pan Seared Salmon with Honey Wasabi Sauce©From the Kitchen of Deep South Dish
+Recipe: Pan Seared Honey Soy Salmon©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 10 min | Yield: About 4 servings